ansibleguy/webui/docs/source/usage/api.rst

 To use the API you have to create an API key.
 You can use the UI at :code:`Settings - API Keys` to do so.

-You can also create API keys using the CLI: :code:`python3 -m ansible-webui.cli -f api-key -a create -p <USER>`
+You can also create API keys using the CLI: :code:`python3 -m ansibleguy-webui.cli -f api-key -a create -p <USER>`

 Examples
 ********